By Trace Embry

 Get to the Root to Bare Good Fruit

 Today, we’re just too busy or amused to notice.
 Parents are usually too busy, while kids are usually too amused.
-You can go to the License to Parent website and look for our “America’s Youth Culture Manifesto” to see an even deeper prospective on all this.
 But, the bottom line is that sin is at the root of all our problems.
 This includes our parenting problems.

 The shame is that when a term becomes archaic and irrelevant in the eyes of the citizenry, it makes getting to the bottom of our problems next to impossible.
 Without addressing the “root” of any problem, only the “fruit” becomes the cause in the eyes of the “intelligentsia.”
 Then this filters down to the masses.